 Further, the key risk is the prolongation of the war, even if the hostilities are localized.
 This will require the economy to operate for a long time in extreme conditions and increase the need for assistance from partners.
 The impact of the war on the global economy will also increase.

-In addition, there are significant risks of systematic disruptions in the rhythm of international aid and/or a significant reduction in its volume.
-Under the baseline scenario of the NBU's forecast, Ukraine will receive about USD 37 billion as external loans and grants in 2024.
+In addition, there are significant risks of systematic disruptions in the rhythm of international aid and/or a more significant reduction in its volume.